+There are so many fabulous engineered oak flooring designs available.
+This can make choosing the right floor for your home and lifestyle quite difficult.
 To narrow things down, it often helps to focus on the practical aspects first, and then to consider the aesthetics, including the wood grain, colour and finish.

 The practical considerations of engineered oak flooring

 Engineered oak flooring is generally offered in thicknesses spanning 12-21mm.
 It’s best to opt for a thicker construction.
 Our designs are 21mm thick and they comprise a 15mm birch plywood core and a substantial 6mm oak wear layer.
 This format is suitable for most homes, although you may need to source a thinner board if there are height issues.

 In terms of board widths, most engineered oak flooring is 160/200/240mm wide.
 Larger widths tend to work well in bigger rooms, and vice versa.
 Lengths vary too and span from 600 – 2400mm; random, mixed lengths create a more informal, relaxed look, whilst fixed lengths (often available by special order) are more regimented and formal.
 Patterned floors are very popular too, especially Herringbone flooring designs, like our Gatehouse and Tall Ship Brown designs.
 They create a stunning ‘Scandinavian-style’ parquet effect that suits contemporary and traditional interiors.

 Here are even more benefits of engineered oak flooring when compared to real wood floors.

 All of our engineered oak flooring is made from sustainable, European timber.
 As well as the eco-benefits of sourcing from Europe, it’s also a lovely species to work with, and very high quality.
 It has a much warmer tone than non-European oak.
 The choice of backing is really important too.
 We always recommend a quality birch plywood backing, which creates a very stable floor.